Don’t let these myths stop you from learning the guitar now!

 Is 10 minutes a day out of reach?

 Sure, if you can spend two hours a day practicing you will be able to reach your goals much faster, but with a little practice each day (or most days) you still can become good on a musical instrument.
 The key word is consistency.
 That you play regularly, even if for a short time.
-Hopefully when you’re less busy you’ll increase the time you spend practicing and improve even faster.
+Hopefully, when you’re less busy you’ll increase the time you spend practicing and improve even faster.

 - I’m too old to learn an instrument.

 Some ailments associated with getting older may prevent you from learning guitar.
-For instance, if you have arthritis in your fingers, playing guitar can get painful, and if you suffer from dementia, it’s going to be hard remembering what you learnt!
+For instance, if you have arthritis in your fingers, playing guitar can get painful, and if you suffer from dementia, it’s going to be hard remembering what you learned!

 But unless you suffer from these and similar ailments, age is not and should not be an issue.
 You’ll be going through the same learning process you would have gone through if you were younger, and may even take better decisions along the way since you’ve acquired more wisdom in life.

-I hope that if you’re about to start learning playing guitar and have any of the fears mentioned above, I’ve convinced you that some should just be ignored while others are simply things you haven’t learnt yet!
+I hope that if you’re about to start learning playing guitar and have any of the fears mentioned above, I’ve convinced you that some should just be ignored while others are simply things you haven’t learned yet!